 (iv) Initially a pendulum swings through an arc of 18 cms.
-On each successive swing the length of the arc is 0.9th
+On each successive swing the length of the arc is 0.9th of the previous length.
+So the length of the arc at first, second, third...... swing will be resepectively (in cm).

-- Explain why each of the lists above is a G.P. - 2.
-To know about a G.P. what is minimum information that we need ?
+- Explain why each of the lists above is a GP. - 2.
+To know about a GP, what is the minimum information that we need?

 Now let us learn how to construct a GP. when the first term 'a' and common ratio 'r' are given.
-And also learn how to check whether the given list of numbers is a G.P.
+And also learn how to check whether the given list of numbers is a GP.